^

 HPV 68 - genital human papillomavirus

-Among the currently known strains of the genomic human papillomavirus (HPV), the genus of alpha-papillomavirus (Alphapapillomavirus) is the most studied.
+Among the currently known strains of DNA-genomic human papillomavirus (HPV), the most studied is the alphapapillomavirus genus.
 This genus includes viruses of high oncogenic risk.

 HPV type 2 in women and men

-One of the one and a half hundred identified strains of human papillomavirus is HPV type 2, which, along with HPV type 27, causes skin infections in the form of ordinary warts (verruca vulgaris).
+One of the one hundred and fifty identified strains of human papillomavirus is HPV type 2, which, along with HPV type 27, causes skin infections in the form of common warts (verruca vulgaris).

 Coronavirus COVID 19

-At the end of 2019, the world was shocked by a little-studied viral infection - the so-called "Chinese virus", or the coronavirus COVID-19.
-This is an acute viral pathology, which is characterized by a predominant lesion of the respiratory system and, to a lesser extent, the digestive tract.
+At the end of 2019, the world was shocked by a little-studied viral infection – the so-called “Chinese virus”, or coronavirus COVID-19.
+We are talking about an acute viral pathology, which is characterized by predominant damage to the respiratory system and, to a lesser extent, the digestive tract.

 HPV type 58 in women, men and children

 Human papillomavirus (HPV) is the most common sexually transmitted infection in the United States.
-The prevalence of human papillomavirus (HPV) among adults aged 18–69 years is 7.3%; High-risk HPV - 4.0%.
+The prevalence of human papillomavirus (HPV) among adults aged 18–69 years is 7.3%; high-risk HPV is 4.0%.

 HPV type 33: symptoms, treatment

-The human papillomavirus (HPV) 33, part of the alpha-9 group, occurs in approximately 5% of cervical cancer cases worldwide.
+Human papillomavirus (HPV) 33, a member of the alpha-9 group, accounts for approximately 5% of cervical cancer cases worldwide.

 Human papillomavirus type 35 in women and men

-Human papillomavirus (HPV abbreviation) is most commonly heard in our body due to the formation of warts on the body.
+Human papillomavirus (abbreviation HPV) is most often heard in connection with the formation of warts on the body.
 In fact, it has many varieties (currently over 600 strains are known), among which there are both harmless and cancer-causing ones.
-HPV 35 is a high oncogenic risk virus.
+HPV 35 is a high-oncogenic-risk virus.

 HPV type 6

-Human papillomavirus (HPV) is associated with a wide range of diseases: from skin warts to life-threatening cancers.
-HPV type 6 refers to non-oncogenic viruses, that is, cancer does not cause.
+The human papillomavirus (HPV) is associated with a wide range of diseases, from skin warts to life-threatening cancers.
+HPV type 6 is a non-oncogenic virus, meaning it does not cause cancer.

-The papillomavirus (HPV) has more than 100 types (according to some information, about 600), and, despite its small size, is not as harmless as it may seem at first glance.
+The human papilloma virus (HPV) has more than 100 types (according to some sources, about 600), and, despite its small size, is not as harmless as it might seem at first glance.

-For the treatment of papillomas and condylomas, essential oils can be used.
-They have a pronounced antiviral and immunostimulating effect, increase the protection of skin against various pathogens.
+Essential oils can be used to treat papillomas and condylomas.
+They have a pronounced antiviral and immunostimulating effect, increasing the protection of the skin against various pathogens.

-HPV 52 type: what is it, how to treat?
+HPV type 52: what is it, how to treat?

-The abbreviation for HPV is currently known, probably, by everyone.
+The abbreviation HPV is probably known to everyone at the moment.
 It stands for human papillomavirus.
-Many different strains of this virus have already been found, about two hundred.
+Many different strains of this virus have already been discovered, about two hundred.

 Pages